-Pine seedlings accounted for the majority of regeneration on the 7 study sites (Figure 21).
+Pine seedlings accounted for the majority of regeneration on study sites (Figure 23).
 Regeneration was predominantly made up of pine seedlings less than 10 cm in height but greater than 1 year in age.
-Site 6 contained the highest abundance of seedlings with pine seedlings greater than 1 year and less that 10 cm in height contributing over 18 000 stems/ha.
-Site 6 was the most open of all 7 sites with the thinnest forest floors.
-Sites 2, 3 and 4 contained the fewest seedlings; however, total regeneration still exceeded 1300 stems/ha.
-Spruce seedlings were found on Sites 2 and 6 and contributed significantly to regeneration on Site 5 (less well drained and finer soils).
-The majority of seedlings were growing on humus substrate, and most seedlings were of an acceptable quality (Figure 22, Table 2).
+Site 6 contained the highest abundance of seedlings with pine seedlings greater than 1 year and less than 10 cm in height contributing 19 000 stems/ha (higher than shown in Figure 23).
+Site 6 was the most open site with the thinnest forest floors.
+Sites 3, 4, 9 and 10 contained the fewest seedlings; however, total regeneration still exceeded 1300 stems/ha.
+Spruce seedlings were found in low quantities on most sites except Sites 3, 4 and 7.
+Spruce seedlings contributed significantly to regeneration on Site 5 (less well drained and finer soils).
+Almost all seedlings were growing on humus substrate, and most seedlings were of an acceptable quality (Table 2).

-Figure 21.
-Average stems/ha of regeneration in 2 m2 plots on 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 23.
+Average stems/ha of regeneration in 2 m2 plots on study sites in the Modified Harvest Zone in the Quesnel TSA, August 2006.